Can SpaceX Really Make a Tesla Fly?

 Now let’s figure out how much air the COPV might hold.
 Looking at the dimensions of a Roadster and given the fact that the COPV will replace the rear seats, I reckon a cylindrical COPV with hemispherical ends of very roughly 2.0m x 1.0m should fit.
 That would conveniently have a volume of a bit more than one cubic metre.

-From graphs I found online, air at a pressure of 2000psi has a density of about 10 lb per cubic foot at 80F, which is about 160 Kg per cubic metre.
+From graphs I found online, air at a pressure of 10,000 PSI has a density of at least 500 Kg per cubic metre (depending on temperature).

-If the COPV can hold about a 160 Kg of air then a Tesla Roadster might hover for about six seconds at 28 Kg/s mass flow through the thrusters, as calculated above.
+If the COPV can hold about a 500 Kg of air then a Tesla Roadster might hover for about twenty seconds at 28 Kg/s mass flow through the thrusters, as calculated above.

-In conclusion, I’d reckon that SpaceX CGT/COPV technology might allow 4 – 10 seconds of hover time for a Tesla Roadster, depending on the size and max pressure of the COPV.
+In conclusion, I’d reckon that SpaceX CGT/COPV technology might allow 15-30 seconds of hover time for a Tesla Roadster, depending on the size and max pressure of the COPV, maybe a bit more if they really pushed things.
+With a few m/s of forward motion, a slow drift across a park would be easy.

 (Whether issues such as flying debris and noise would make this impractical, I can’t say).